Charles Henry Douglass

 Photo of Charles Henry Douglass (from The National Cyclopedia of the Colored Race (vol. 1, 1919)).

 Charles Henry Douglass (February 17, 1870 – April 30, 1940) was an American businessman in Macon, Georgia.
 He operated the Douglass Theatre.
 He was a very wealthy man in his time and was a great community leader for equality.
-He was very reputable in the arts, for he was a part of Theatre Owners Booking Association (T.O.B.A.) and managed the Florida Minstrels and Comedy Company.
+He was very reputable in the arts, for he was a part of Theatre Owners Booking Association (T.O.B.A.) and managed the Florida Blossoms Minstrels and Comedy Company.
 He opened the Douglass Theatre in Macon, Georgia, and continued to be a prominent leader within his community.
 He ran his theatre until 1940 when he died.
 Throughout his life, Douglass made several contributions to his community and city.
 Ben Stein was reported to be the owner and manager of the theater in 1928.
 "Indeed, thanks to the vision of Charles Henry Douglass, the Douglass Theatre in Macon became a preeminent entertainment venue for African American Georgians outside of Atlanta.
 Today, with the restored Douglass Theatre again in operation, the inspiring legacy of Charles H. Douglass lives on in Macon".